Budget 2020: Budget at a glance - the big Covid 19 package and how hard has it hit

 Debts will rise from $58 billion in 2019 to $200 billion in 2024.

-"This is the rainy day, put the umbrella up" – Finance Minister Grant Robertson
+"This is the rainy day, put the umbrella up," Robertson said.